Human Capital

 VietNam

 While Vietnam has one of the largest labor forces in the world, it does not come without its challenges.
-The country is developing rapidly and becoming an attractive hub for businesses, but most laborers are from rural areas and are untrained in industrial skills, creating a gap the supply and demand for skilled workers.
-Solving the disparity of laborers is a top priority for Vietnam.
+The country is developing rapidly and becoming an attractive hub for businesses, but most labourers are from rural areas and are untrained in industrial skills, creating a gap the supply and demand for skilled workers.
+Solving the disparity of labourers is a top priority for Vietnam.

 Bangladesh